-When the responsibility of the success of a project rests on your shoulders you need to encourage collaboration to get the job done.
+When the responsibility of the success of a project rests on your shoulders you need to encourage collaboration on your project team to get the job done.

 You may be at the helm of each and every project but collaborative management is also a vital part of your role.
 Working with a team and recruiting the right staff lays the groundwork to ensure that necessary tasks are completed and the end goal achieved.
 So just how do you encourage collaboration within your project team?